boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 Blech is a synchronous language.

-In a nutshell, the synchronous model of execution (MoC) allows to write threaded functions, which are compiled into an efficiently executable event-driven code, that is determinstic.
+In a nutshell, the synchronous model of computation allows to write threaded functions, which are compiled into an efficiently executable event-driven code, that is determinstic.
 For this purpose, it incorporates the step-wise execution of typical realtime, reactive applications into the language.

 Blech allows to write subprograms, called *activities*, that execute in *steps*, as a sequence of actions which pause if a step is finished.
 A synchronous language regards the trigger events that initiate these steps as the *ticks* of a clock.
-The ticks can either be periodic, triggered by time, or aperiodic triggered by events.
+The ticks can either be periodicly triggered by time, or aperiodicly triggered by events.
 The synchronous model of computation (MoC) assumes a minimum inter-arrival time between ticks, which defines the maximum execution time in order to complete a step.
 With this assumption, which is very suitable for realtime-critical, reactive applications, the programming model can be abstracted to a perfect model, where every step, as a reaction to a tick is executed immediately and runs to completion, before the next tick arrives.

-A Blech activity is a sequential control flow of statements, that terminate a step by pausing at an *await* statement.
+A Blech activity is a sequential control flow of statements, that finishes a step by pausing at an *await* statement.
 The await statement guards the continuation of the control flow with a condition, as soon as the next step is triggered by a tick.
 These subprograms can be composed sequentially via normal control-flow and concurrently via synchronous parallel composition.
 The compiler guarantess deterministic execution of concurrently composed subprograms.